nsclass/ns-svg-converter/README.md

 # README #

-SVG image converter application made of Reactive Spring Boot 2.x.x and React for UI
+SVG image converter application made of Spring Boot 2.x.x and React for UI

 ### SVG image converter ###

-Main purpose of this project is to demonstrate how to use SpringBoot 2.x.x to build an reactive REST web application ( WebFlux) with JWT for security.
-Even UI is made of React Hook framework.
+Main purpose of this project is to demonstrate building a reactive web application with SpringBoot 2.x.x which is enabling security feature with JWT token.
+Also, this project includes UI application which is made of react framework.

-And this project includes Reactive Cassandra DAO to access Cassandra database but it is configured to use memory based DAO by default.
-However it can be changed easily by setting the active profile as dao_cassandra in application.yml file.
+For data access layer, it is showing Cassandra DB design however it is configured to use memory based DAO by default.
+User can easily enable the Cassandra DAO by setting the active profile as dao_cassandra in application.yml file.

-Also, this project is using Ruby Cucumber framework for integration tests.
+For automatic integration tests, this project is using Ruby Cucumber framework.

 ### Working application example ###

-Because of a free Heroku account, it will require a time to start up the application.
-So please patient on opening this URL.
+The following URL will demonstrate a working application.
+It will take some time to start up the application.
+So please be patient on opening this
+URL.

 https://svg-converter.herokuapp.com/